JosephShaju/ets/README.md

 One of the harder challenges in the beginning was to integrate NextAuth with Prisma for user authentication.
 There were issues we encountered as part Server/client component boundaries in Next.js 15.
-Implemented the real time handling of UI updates (checked-in tickets) with SWR which taught me about th eimportance such real-time updates in common web applications.
+Implemented the real time handling of UI updates (checked-in tickets) with SWR which taught me about the importance such real-time updates in common web applications.

 ## Video Demo